Krekerok01/crud-app/README.md

 * To find all tutors use: GET ```http://localhost:8081/tutors/get```
 * To find specific tutor by id use: GET ```http://localhost:8081/tutors/get?id=<id>```

-Also, you can use other search parameters or a combination of them: name, specialization.
+Also, you can use other search parameters or a combination of them: name, specialization, phone, email.

 ## Update: